PatrykWalczak/article-app-cbv/README.md

 * comment support

-The application was created while learining Django.
+The application was created while learning Django.
 Uses Class-based views.
-The main assumption of the application is the ability to create an account, possibility to login, logout and change password or reset password if forgot.
+The main assumption of the application is the ability to create an account, the possibility to log in, log out, and change passwords or reset passwords if forgotten.
-Also has access to adding posts, editing and deleting them.
+Also has access to adding posts, editing, and deleting them.
 You can comment on each added post.
-You can perform each of the described activities only when you are logged in.
+You can perform each of the described activities only when logged in.
-No CSS used, just boostrap.
+No CSS was used, just bootstrap.

 ## Technologies